HasChad/HasChad/README.md

 <h2> Digital Craftsman (Developer/Artist) </h2>

-I have a strong passion for programming and game development, constantly striving to expand my knowledge by exploring new programming languages and game engines.
-This pursuit allows me to enhance my skills and gain a comprehensive understanding of diverse approaches to game development.
-Additionally, I possess a keen interest in drawing and animation, which enables me to create my own sprites whenever I embark on a game development project.
+ I love programming and game development, always looking to learn new programming languages and try out different game engines.
+Each step helps me grow my skills and discover fresh ways to build games.
+I'm also passionate about drawing and animation, which means I can create my own sprites and animations whenever I start a new project.

 <h2> 🧰 Languages and Tools </h2>